ubccr/ccrdocs/pages/faq.md

 You will get this error if you have reached the partition or per user limits as [described here](/hpc/jobs/#slurm-directives-partitions-qos).
 For example, if you have 1000 jobs in the general-compute partition and try to submit another one, you will get this error.
 If you've already launched one viz desktop, you've reached your limit.
 Wait for some of your jobs to finish and submit more at that time.

+## How do I know what to request an allocation for?

+Please see [this section of the Getting Access](/getting-access/#available-resources) page for a break down of currently available resources at CCR.

 ## How can I check what allocations I am on?

 Use [ColdFront](https://coldfront.ccr.buffalo.edu) to view the projects and allocations you have access to.
 These dictate what resources you have access to as well as what Slurm accounts and shared group directories you may have access to.
 More information about ColdFront can be [found here](/portals/coldfront.md)

+## How can I turn off notifications in ColdFront?

 ## How do I acknowledge the use of CCR resources?